-Using Gender-Inclusive Language For Your Workplace
+Using Gender-Inclusive Language In The Workplace

 This cheat sheet identifies words or phrases you should swap out for more inclusive alternates.
 The most basic of these is switching gendered pronouns like “he” and “she” for the singular “they.”
 This is often met with eye-rolls, but Merriam-Webster has deemed the singular “they” as preferable, and the organization has been around since 1828.
 If it can change, so can you.
 This chart is not exhaustive, and your team should keep a living document to add to as more problematic terms arise.
 Download this cheat sheet as a solid foundation to kickstart your awareness.